perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 ### I want to create my first modern CLI and learn as I go on
 - Please create an account with us at https://www.perpetualintelligence.com
 - Pick a pricing plan that works for you.
 Our community edition is free for educational, research, and non-commercial use.
-You must have a commercial license to use the service in a non-educational, commercial, or production environment.
+You must have a commercial license to use the `pi-cli` framework in a non-educational, or production environment
-- Browse our code samples [here](../samples.md), clone the [repo](https://github.com/perpetualintelligence/docs/tree/main/samples/tutorials/pi-cli)
+- Browse our code samples [here](../samples.md)
 - Set your License Key (a valid license key is required for both community and commercial licenses)
 - Build, debug make changes and learn the concepts and you go on
 - We cant wait to see the fantastic CLI terminals you build !